 Federal workers could face furloughs and retro pay amid looming shutdown

-(WASHINGTON) — Less than five days from the deadline, Congress and President Donald Trump have not made any progress towards averting a looming government shutdown at the end of the week.
+The House of Representatives on Thursday night passed a spending bill with about $5.7 billion in wall funding, and the bill now heads back to the Senate, where Democrats have vowed to block it.

-Senior aides on both sides of the aisle agreed Monday morning that negotiations remain at an impasse – with little expectation for progress – at least until lawmakers return to the Capitol on Wednesday.
-That leaves Congress with just three days of legislative business to hammer out the details.
+The Senate reconvenes at noon on Friday but the timing on any vote on the House-passed measure, or another spending bill, was unclear and the fate uncertain.

-If appropriators fail to strike a spending deal by Dec.
-21, a government shutdown will take place.
-But it would look a little different than past instances, mostly because Congress has already funded about 75 percent of the federal government.
+If a government shutdown happens, it would look different from previous ones, mostly because Congress has already funded about 75 percent of the federal government.

 What does a partial government shutdown mean?